Yassine2052/is-real-image/README.md

     - **`"extension-only"`**: Checks if the file has a valid image extension (e.g., `.png`, `.jpeg`).
 Does not inspect the actual file contents.
     - **`"header-only"`**: Checks the file's binary signature (magic number) to determine the file type, ignoring the file extension.
     - **`"full-check"`**: Performs both extension and header validation, checking that the file extension matches its actual contents.

+##### `allowedTypes` (optional)
+- **Type**: `Set<ImageExt>`
+- **Default**: `undefined`
+- **Description**: A set of allowed image file extensions (e.g., new Set(["png", "jpg"])).
+Only files whose
+    - extension appears in this set will be considered valid.
+    - If undefined, all supported image types are allowed.
+    - This set works in combination with the selected validation mode:
+        - "extension-only" → Checks if the file’s extension is in the set.
+        - "header-only" → Checks if the file’s detected type (from its magic number) is in the set.
+        - "full-check" → Ensures both the extension and the detected type are in the set and match each other.

 ## Sync/Async

 This package offers two methods for verifying image file types: